TGAC/grassroots-build-tools/readme.md

 ## Setting user preferences

-The next stage is to set your preferenceces which is done in a file called ```linux/dependencies.properties```.
-An example one is provided so you can get an initial version of yuor preferences file by making a copy of this by doing
+The next stage is to set your preferences which is done in a file called ```linux/dependencies.properties```.
+An example one is provided so you can get an initial version of your preferences file by making a copy of this by doing

 ```
 cp linux/example-dependencies.properties linux/dependencies.properties